Spiritual Prep & Cross-Cultural Training

 One of the ways that we maintain unity and a good environment on the trip is through our summer mission norms.
 We will be talking about this during briefing but please look these over so you are prepared to do life together.

 We will all work together as a team, cooperating with one another.

 We will all be involved in initiative evangelism and discipleship.

-We will all submit ourselves to the project leaders and our team leaders, even when we may not agree with them. (see Philippians 2:1-5)
+We will all submit ourselves to the summer mission leaders and our team leaders, even when we may not agree with them. (see Philippians 2:1-5)